Benchmarking Machine Translation with Cultural Awareness: Performance Across Regions

 \section{Performance Across Regions}

 Culture is often associated with a specific region, and its expressions can vary significantly across different regions and categories.
 To gain a deeper understanding of the influence of region on CSI translation, we categorized CSI into three groups: CSI originating from countries primarily using the source language, countries predominantly using the target language, and countries utilizing languages other than the source and target languages.
-On the six groups of English-to-XX translations, we calculated the average CSI-Match values of these three CSI groups respectively, and the results are shown in Figure~\ref{fig:region_analysis}.
+In the six groups of English-to-XX translations, we calculated the average CSI-Match values of these three CSI groups respectively, shown in Figure~\ref{fig:region_analysis}.

-Given that target CSIs must have the translation in the target language.
-Translating target CSIs is akin to back translation.
+Given that target CSIs must have the translation in the target language, translating target CSIs is akin to back translation.
 However, when translating the source CSI or other CSIs, the translation may either not exist in the target language or exist with lower word frequency.
 Consequently, the model is expected to yield better results for the target CSI.
-Surprisingly, our analysis reveals that most models excel at translating the target CSI back into the target language in Latin languages (i.e., French and Spanish).
+Surprisingly, our analysis reveals that most models excel at translating the target CSI back into the target language in Romance languages (i.e., French and Spanish).
 Notably, Google Translate consistently achieves superior translations across all languages.
-ChatGPT demonstrate better translation performance in Chinese and Tamil, while LLaMA2 succeeds in Hindi and Tamil for target CSI translation.
-In contrast, traditional translation models NLLB struggle with all non-Latin languages, failing to outperform the source CSI translation.
+ChatGPT demonstrates better translation performance in Chinese and Tamil, while LLaMA2 succeeds in Hindi and Tamil for target CSI translation.
+In contrast, traditional translation models NLLB struggle with all non-Romance languages, failing to outperform the source CSI translation.
 This suggests that LLMs may possess enhanced learning capabilities for translating culture-related content.
 However, it is important to note that the current translation performance is not consistently stable.